-As a district, we want to communicate plans in the event of a third or fourth emergency closure day.
-During the 2022-2023 school year, the district has used two emergency closure days on December 16 and January 23.
+As a district, we want to communicate plans in the event of a fourth emergency closure day.
+During the 2022-2023 school year, the district has used three emergency closure days on December 16, January 23, and March 14.

 - Elementary students (grades k-5) will have a traditional snow day.

 - Secondary students (grades 6-12) will have a remote learning day.
 Secondary students will sign into zoom at the beginning of each block for attendance and teachers will provide further instructions.